A short history of Parliament

 The origins of the concepts of parliament

 Many ancient cultures featured a gathering of leaders to discuss and decide matters of importance.
-There is evidence citizens' assemblies were held in ancient Mesopotamia (modern-day Syria and Iraq) as far back as 2500 BC.
+There is evidence citizens' assemblies were held in ancient Mesopotamia (modern-day Syria and Iraq) as far back as 2500 BCE.
 Some of the first assemblies which had elements similar to those of modern parliaments were held in ancient Greece and Rome.

-The Roman Republic, which was founded around 509 BC, was ruled by 2 elected Consuls, who acted on the advice of the Senate—the council of elders.
+The Roman Republic, which was founded around 509 BCE, was ruled by 2 elected Consuls, who acted on the advice of the Senate—the council of elders.
 The Senate comprised 300 members from wealthy and noble families.
 Laws were approved by various assemblies, who represented the nobles and common people.
 These assemblies did not write new laws but met to vote on laws and elect officials.

 Early assemblies in England